tzidar/tzidar.github.io/about.md

 ## Life

-After moving 4 times as a kid, I now call Kansas City home ( though none of the 4 older siblings do).
-Then, I went an all-male Jesuit high school called Rockhurst.
-I am currently a senior at the University of Michigan studying business and informatics.
-I plan on working on some type of analytics within the technology sector of the world.
+After moving 5 times as a child, I now call Kansas City home ( though none of the 4 older siblings do).
+During those formative years, I went to an all-male Jesuit high school,  worked at a local carwash then started a car detailing company, and occasionally explored nearby farms.
+I decided I wanted a bit of a change so I went far far away to the University of Michigan where I am currently a senior studying business and informatics.
+I am seeking a data analyst position within the technology sector upon graduation.